 Offer in Compromise

 Individuals who are verifiably unable to pay their existing tax liabilities may submit an “Offer in Compromise” application.
 The department thoroughly reviews compromise applications to determine eligibility, and completion of an application does not assure acceptance.
-For more information on the Offer in Compromise process, please consult the department’s FAQ booklet.
+For more information on the Offer in Compromise process, please consult the department’s FAQs.

 Informal Conference & Hearing Office